lfn-cnti/bestpractices/user-stories/configuration-best-practices.md

 This is a bad practice and only authenticated users should be able to make requests to the API server.
 Set `--anonymous-auth` to `false`.
 ### Enabling audit logging
 API server audit logging is the functionality which enables operators to keep a record of external requests to the cluster.
 It records the requests together with the initiator identity therefore enabling security teams to track events happening in the system.
-API server configuration enables versatile configuration of audit logs which can both be delivered to a file or a webhook.
+API server configuration enables versatile configuration of audit logs which can be delivered to a file or a webhook.
 See `--audit-log-path` or `--audit-policy-file` configuration.
 ### API authorization configuration
 Kubernetes API server supports multiple authorization plug-ins:
 * Attribute-Based Access Control (ABAC) mode allows you to configure policies using local files.